End of week review

 Claire shares some of the interesting talking points from this week.

-Here are just a few of my favourite comments and conversations from the last week of the course, where we’ve been talking about how to continue to develop professionally as a teacher.
+Here are just a few of my favourite comments and conversations from the last week of the course, where we’ve been talking about assessing learning.

-If one of your personal aims is to learn more about assessment, there is another free course starting soon: Language assessment in the classroom
+If you would like to learn more about assessment, there is another free course starting soon: Language assessment in the classroom

 For those of you interested in how you can support migrant and refugee learners, join this course which is running now.